Christmas Food & Wine Pairing

 Isn’t it about time you hosted your own Christmas dinner?
 We’re here to take you through the entire meal from beginning to end, including wine pairings for each course.

-Our California-inspired menu takes some traditional dishes and gives them a contemporary feel, using some of the best local and seasonal ingredients around.
+Our festive menu highlights the best local and seasonal ingredients around.
 Your class will make an appetizer, first course, entrée, and dessert and you’ll be joined by Sommelier Eugenio Jardim, who will walk through four wine pairings that will take you from start to finish.
 The best thing about it?
 You’ll leave with a step by step game plan for pulling the same meal off at home, timeline and all.

 So, whether you’re looking to upgrade a dish or two, or to overhaul your menu altogether, we’ll help you bring your Christmas table (and wine glasses!) to a whole new level.

-Wild Mushroom and Ricotta Bruschetta, Shrimp Bisque, Beef Wellington with Crispy Brussels Sprouts and Parsnip Potato Mash, and Chocolate Mousse with Whipped Cream and Crushed Candy Cane
+Wild Mushroom and Ricotta Bruschetta, Shrimp Bisque, Beef Wellington with Crispy Brussels Sprouts and Parsnip Potato Mash, and Chocolate Mousse with Whipped Cream and Peppermint.

 - Wine included